Br14n41/oscp-stuffs/notes/general-notes.md

 Invoke-BloodHound -CollectionMethod All -OutputDirectory <location> -OutputPrefix "name"

 # Bloodhound-Python
-bloodhound-python -u 'uname' -p 'pass' -ns <rhost> -d <domain-name> -c all # output will be saved in you kali machine
+bloodhound-python -u 'user' -p 'password' -ns <rhost> -d <domain-name> -c all # output will be saved in you kali machine
 ```

 - Running Bloodhound